Implement synchronized pulse generator to fire thyristors of six-pulse converter

 The output contains the six pulse signals.

-The power_sixpulsespower_sixpulses example uses a Synchronized 6-Pulse Generator block to fire the thyristors of a six-pulse thyristor bridge.
+The power_sixpulsespower_sixpulses example uses a Pulse Generator (Thyristor, 6-Pulse) block (the improved version of the Synchronized 6-Pulse Generator block) to fire the thyristors of a six-pulse thyristor bridge.
 The bridge is fed by a three-phase voltage source (200 V peak line-to-ground or 245 V RMS line-to-line) and it is connected to a resistive load.

 A first simulation is performed with an alpha angle of 0 degrees.
-Open the Constant block connected at input 1 of the Synchronized 6-Pulse Generator block and set its value to 0.
+Open the Constant block connected at input 1 of the Pulse Generator (Thyristor) block and set its value to 0.
 Start the simulation.
 The average voltage is

 The six thyristor voltages are displayed in the next figure.
 The resulting DC voltage at the output of the rectifier is also displayed (average value of 331 V).